Ed-Whyatt/abundant-books-ms-4/TESTING.md

 | Desktop | ![screenshot](/documentation/browsers-devices/chrome.png) | Works as expected

 ## Defensive Programming
+Defencive programing has been use to make sure only registered users can see profile pages and orders, and only admin can add,edit or delete book products.
+If the user is not admin or registered they will be redirected to the Login page.
+- Login page

 | Page | User Type | User Action | Expected Result | Pass/Fail |
 | --- | --- | --- | --- | --- |